-Student's childcare benefit (išmoka besimokančio ar studijuojančio asmens vaiko priežiūrai): a monthly childcare benefit paid for one of the parent (lone parent, guardian, forster) during study period or 12 months after finishing school of graduation .
+Student's childcare benefit (išmoka besimokančio ar studijuojančio asmens vaiko priežiūrai): a monthly childcare benefit paid for one of the parent (lone parent, guardian, forster) during study period or 12 months after finishing school of graduation 10.
 The benefit is paid to one of the parent who studies (studied) in full time formal vocational training or higher education programme until reaches the age of 26, or studies (studied) in doctoral studies or medical residency until reaches the age of 30 and according to the Law on Sickness and Maternity Social Insurance is not entitled to childcare benefit (a person before the first day of childcare leave had less than 12 months over the last 24 months of maternity (paternity) social insurance record).
 The fixed benefit amount is 4 BSA and is paid until the child reaches the age 1.
 If two or more children are born (adopted) the benefits size to a student's childcare does not increase.
-Since January 1st 2018, the benefit amounts is 6 BSA.

-Benefit for multiple-birth families (išmoka gimus vienu metu daugiau kaip vienam vaikui): a monthly benefit paid for one of the parent (lone parent) due to the birth of two or more children .
+Benefit for multiple-birth families (išmoka gimus vienu metu daugiau kaip vienam vaikui): a monthly benefit paid for one of the parent (lone parent) due to the birth of two or more children 11.
 The benefit level is calculated in relation to BSA and varies based on the number of children born at the same time.
 The benefit is paid from the birth of the children until the children reach the age of 2 years.
 The benefit for parent paid in the amount of 4 BSA per month.
 If more than two children are born at the same time, the benefit amount increases respectively by 4 BSA.
-No changes in 2018.